-I am continuously exploring and honing my artistic skills.
+Exposure to painting will allow one to appreciate something beautiful and can thereby guide a person towards a better, more pure soul.
 The more I understand different traditions and cultures, the more deeply I am inspired and the more I can express through my artworks.
-I hope my art brings not only an aesthetic enjoyment, but also a deeper, inner fulfillment.

 Watching.
 24x30.
 Oil on canvas.
 A young girl sits, holding her knees.
 She gazes out into the distance--perhaps she’s watching something or just daydreaming; enjoying her youth.